mavin2009/ghost-cell/readme.md

 ## Use Cases

-`ghost-cell` is useful in scenarios where you need to temporarily mutate immutable data without affecting the original state:
+`Scope-cell` is useful in scenarios where you need to temporarily mutate immutable data without affecting the original state:

 * **Simulation**: Simulate temporary changes to immutable data and automatically roll back.
 * **Transactional systems**: Experiment with temporary changes before committing.